alorman/WLED-working-fork/usermods/ASL_v2/readme.md

-Trains render with two-LED anti-aliasing: a sprite at LED 47.4 lights LED 47 at 60% and LED 48 at 40% coverage, with weights boosted through a perceptual (inverse-gamma, exponent `ASL_AA_GAMMA` = 2.2) curve so apparent brightness stays constant mid-glide.
-New trains fade in (`ASL_FADE_MS` = 400 ms), vanished trains get one plot cycle of grace (live data routinely drops a train for one fetch) then fade out, and moves larger than `ASL_TELEPORT_LEDS` (8) dissolve out+in instead of gliding — junk or reacquired API data, or a turnback at a terminal (direction is part of the sprite identity).
+Trains render with two-LED anti-aliasing: a sprite at LED 47.4 lights LED 47 at 60% and LED 48 at 40% coverage, with weights boosted through a perceptual inverse-gamma curve (the **Gamma** setting, default 2.2) so apparent brightness stays constant mid-glide.
+New trains fade in over the **Fade Milliseconds** setting (default 400 ms), vanished trains get one plot cycle of grace (live data routinely drops a train for one fetch) then fade out, and moves larger than `ASL_TELEPORT_LEDS` (8, compile-time) dissolve out+in instead of gliding — junk or reacquired API data, or a turnback at a terminal (direction is part of the sprite identity).
 UI transitions are left to the WLED core, and color changes apply instantly without waiting for the next plot cycle.

 ## Setup